favinaSujan/clp/README.md

-# HYPEROBJEKT
+# Census Linking Project

-This is the website for the Hyperobjekt digital agency.
+This is the website for the Census Linking Project.